 If you don’t feel like hiking up Sulphur Mountain, you can still get to the top another way.
 The Banff Gondola gets you to the top of the mountain in just eight minutes and climbs to 2281 meters (7486 ft) above sea level.
 You climb 698 meters very quickly!

-Once at the top you’ll have panoramic views of the Bow Valley and down towards the town of Banff.
+Once at the top, you’ll have panoramic views of the Bow Valley and down towards the town of Banff.
 It’s one of my favorite views of Cascade Mountain.
 There’s a coffee shop up here, as well as Sky Bistro, one of the most scenic restaurants in Banff.
 Expect it to be pretty chilly up here in May, so you’ll want to make sure you have a jacket!

 Hike in Kananaskis Country

-The foothills and front ranges of the Canadian Rockies often see better early season conditions than the mountains in Banff.
+The foothills and front ranges of the Canadian Rockies often see better early-season conditions than the mountains in Banff.
 There are some great early season hikes to enjoy in Kananaskis that are snow-free, or at least relatively snow-free.

-The Barrier Lake Lookout is a great early season hike, as well as Wasootch Ridge and Porcupine Ridge.
+The Barrier Lake Lookout is a great May hike, as well as Wasootch Ridge and Porcupine Ridge.
 If you want some super simple hikes that are family-friendly consider Troll Falls or Grotto Canyon.
 Keep in mind the later in May, the better for hiking in the Canadian Rockies.

 Go for Paddle

 While hiking season isn’t in full swing, May is a time when you will see many canoes and kayaks out on the water.
 Plenty of the lakes around Canmore are usually melted by now, and so are Vermilion Lakes and Two Jack Lake in Banff.
+May is a great time to rent a canoe or kayak and paddle around.
+Our favorite place for a leisurely paddle is the Canmore Reservoir, which has fantastic views of Ha Ling Peak and the Little Sister.

 Amazing Paddle Boarding Locations in Banff